DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 Why is this issue important to you and/or to others?

 * Risk management is an important procedure because it provides a company with the tools it needs to properly identify and manage potential hazards.
-Furthermore, management will have the essential knowledge to make informed decisions and ensure that the company remains profitable and understands problems faced by their end users.
+Furthermore, management will have the essential knowledge to make informed decisions and ensure that the company remains profitable and understands problems faced by their employees and users.

 What questions do you have in mind and would like to answer?

 * I would like to look at the impact of my idea when used in real-time.
-Its important for me to understand about what level can the risks be mitigated using a system like this.
-I would also like to look at the impact of social media platform like twitter, financial news on finance and users and how important is it to analyse these in risk management and mitigation.
+Its important for me to understand about what level can the risks be mitigated using a product like this.
+I would also like to look at the impact of social media platform like twitter, financial news, website traffic and and users and how important is it to analyse these in risk management and mitigation.

 Where do you get the data to analyze and help answer your questions (creditability of source, quality of data, size of data, attributes of data. etc.)?